KingsburyLab/pyEQL/docs/joss/paper.md

 ## Modeling Engines

-Every `Solution` contains a "modeling engine" which inherit from an abstract base class defined in `pyEQL`.
-Modeling engines provide specific methods for calculating non-ideal properties including solute activity coefficients, solute volumes, and speciation.
+Every `Solution` contains a "modeling engine" which inherits from a base class defined in `pyEQL`.
+Modeling engines provide methods for calculating non-ideal thermodynamic corrections including solute activity coefficients and molar volumes as well as performing speciation.
 The results of these calculations are passed back to `Solution` where they can be transparently accessed by the user alongside other properties.
-This modular design is intended to facilite connecting the `Solution` API to multiple modeling engines.
-Currently, the available modeling engines include an ideal solution approximation, a built-in implementation of the Pitzer model, and the PHREEQC modeling engine.
+This modular design facilitates connecting the `Solution`
+API to multiple modeling backends or software packages.
+Currently, the available modeling engines include an ideal solution approximation, a built-in implementation of the Pitzer model, and the `PHREEQC` modeling engine.

-## The `Solute` class and Property Database
+## The Property Database and `Solute` class

-`pyEQL` also provides `Solute`, a `dataclass` that defines a structured schema for storing solute property data.
+`pyEQL` also provides `Solute`, a `dataclass` that defines a structured schema for solute property data.
 The database distributed with `pyEQL` is a list of serialized `Solute` objects stored in a `.json` file, which is accessed via the `maggma` `Store` API [@maggma].
 The database used by a particular `Solution` instance can be specified by keyword argument when the object is created, which makes it possible in principle to use customized databases.
 Furthermore,